stevenybw/CrawerNPU/README.md

 Todo:
 [x] 1.
 Multi-tasking support to be concerned.
+[ ] 2.
+[2013/12/12] It is slow, use Performance Analysis to try to improve its performance.
 Bugs For this crawer:
 2013/6/25 Contents are downloaded directly into local disk without encoding conversion, mixing up kinds of encodings.